THINKERY&VERSE

 What Happened in the American Revolution?

-The American Revolution began as a series of localized riots and protests, and turned into a eight or nine year war with repercussions that stretched across the globe.
-Students (and experts) find it a challenging subject to get a handle on, especially in the early stages when the American colonies began protesting the power of the British parliament to tax, control, or reform the various American assemblies, provinces, and royal colonies.
+The American Revolution began as a series of localized riots and protests, and turned into an eight or nine year war with repercussions that stretched across the globe.
+Students (and even experts) find it a challenging subject to get a handle on, especially in the early stages when the American colonies began protesting the power of the British parliament to tax, control, or reform the various American assemblies, provinces, and royal colonies.
 The Americans believed the British parliament was unjust, and violating the religious and political liberties of the colonists; the British parliament believed the colonies were being unjust, and suffered from liberty madness.
 The resulting distrust and anger led to a slide into a civil war.

 Not every American fought on the side of the 'Continental Congress' and Independence.
 In fact, most people avoided fighting in the war.
 Some groups, like the Society of Friends (or 'Quakers') avoided the war because they believed in a strict adherence to non-violence.
 But others viewed the war as violent, bizarre and selfish, and simply tried to tough out the war on their farmsteads.
 In New Jersey, some farmers signed oaths of loyalty to both the Continental Congress and to the King, depending on who was riding through town.